Alexander (Byzantine emperor): Life

-During his short reign, Alexander found himself attacked by the forces of Al-Muqtadir of the Abbasid Caliphate in the East, and provoked a war with Simeon I of Bulgaria by refusing to send the traditional tribute on his accession.
-Alexander died soon after, allegedly because of a stomach disease caused by excessive eating and alcohol.
+During his short reign, Alexander found himself attacked by the forces of Al-Muqtadir of the Abbasid Caliphate in the east, and provoked a war with Simeon I of Bulgaria by refusing to send the traditional tribute on his accession.
+Alexander died soon after, allegedly from a stomach disease caused by excessive eating and alcohol.

-The sources are uniformly hostile towards Alexander, who is depicted as lazy, lecherous, drunk, and malignant, including the rumor that he planned to castrate the young Constantine VII in order to exclude him from the succession.
-At least that charge did not come to pass, but Alexander left his successor a hostile regent (Nicholas Mystikos) and the beginning of a long war against Bulgaria.
-The sources also accused the Emperor of idolatry, including making pagan sacrifices to the golden statue of a boar in the Hippodrome and had it provided with new teeth and genitals in hope of curing his impotence.
+The sources are uniformly hostile towards Alexander, who is depicted as lazy, lecherous, drunk, and malignant; they also accuse him of idolatry, including making pagan sacrifices to the golden statue of a boar in the Hippodrome, and providing it with new teeth and genitals, in hope of curing his impotence.
+It was his rumored intention to castrate the young Constantine VII in order to exclude him from the succession.
+This did not happen, but Alexander did leave Constantine a hostile regent (Nicholas Mystikos) and the beginning of a long war against Bulgaria.